davemasilungan/memory-game/README.md

-# Test Your Memory Game
+# Test Your Memory

+* Classic Memory Game built with vanila JavaScript

 ## How to Play